TwentySick/CTF/hackthebox/MonitorsTwo/README.md

 # **MonitorsTwo**

-*Sorry because of my weak english*
+*Sorry because of my broken english*

 First thing, I ran nmap to scan open port of this server (port 22 and 80 opened as default of ssh and http port)